InversionSpaces/KEEP/proposals/refinement-classes.md

 - While the refinement classes are built on existing features, refinement subtypes require new syntax and type system changes
 - It seems impossible to achieve such functionality with just a compiler plugin
 - If introduced, structural subtyping on refinement subtypes does not fit well with Kotlin nominal subtyping
-- If introduced, implicit conversions between distinct refinement subtypes would be against Kotlin preference for explicit conversions
+- If introduced, implicit refining and conversions between refinement subtypes would make code harder to manage
 - It is unclear how refinement subtypes should interact with existing type system features.
 For example, if structural subtyping is introduced, what types should be allowed for `T` in `fun <T : Pos> f(v: T): T`?
 Being a subtype of `Pos` is being at-least-as-strong refinement,